kubernetes/website/content/en/docs/contribute/Localization/Contribute_in_localization.md

 <!-- overview -->

-This page shows you how to Contribute in Existing [localization](https://blog.mozilla.org/l10n/2011/12/14/i18n-vs-l10n-whats-the-diff/).
+This page shows you how to contribute in an existing

+[localization](https://blog.mozilla.org/l10n/2011/12/14/i18n-vs-l10n-whats-the-diff/).
 You can help add or improve the content of an existing localization.
 In [Kubernetes Slack](https://slack.k8s.io/), you can find a channel for each